perry-mitchell/perrymitchell.net/src/posts/2015-11-09-lamd-simple-and-fast-module-handling-for-a-bundled-library/index.md

 layout: post
 title: "lamd: Simple and fast module handling for a bundled library"
-excerpt: Building websites and dashboards can sometimes mean you can relax a little bit when it comes to the ...
+excerpt: Building websites and dashboards can sometimes mean you can relax a little bit when it comes to the number of requests you make, cache headers and tra...
+slug: lamd-simple-and-fast-module-handling-for-a-bundled-library
+permalink: article/lamd-simple-and-fast-module-handling-for-a-bundled-library/index.html
 date: 2015-11-09
 updatedDate: 2015-11-09
 tags: